Qualifying Non UK Pension Schemes in South Africa

 What You Need to Know About QNUPS South Africa

 If you are thinking of investing your pension overseas, then you should consider taking a QNUPS.
-This QNUPS overview will give you an understanding of what QNUPS is all about.
-QNUPS is a Qualifying Non-UK Pension Scheme that was introduced in February 2010.
-In the year 2004 the Finance Act stated that any money placed in QROPS would be subject to UK inheritance tax in the event of the death of the scheme holder.
-Fortunately, with the introduction of QNUPS, any money that is transferred to the scheme will not be subject to inheritance tax.
-This QNUPS overview will give you a general idea of what it is all about.
+This pension overview will give you an understanding of what it’s all about; a Qualifying Non-UK Pension Scheme that was introduced in February 2010.
+In the year 2004 the Finance Act stated that any money placed in QROPS would be subject to UK inheritance tax in the event of the death of the fund holder.
+Fortunately, with the introduction of this retirement fund, any money that is transferred to the fund will not be subject to inheritance tax.
+This overseas pension scheme overview will give you a general idea of what it is all about.

 QNUPS vs QROPS